enochcho/NorthPole-Inc-Reimbursement-System/README.md

   - The filter feature in the application is dynamically changing what appears through the use of DOM manipulation, thus allowing faster loading times because the application is not getting the requests from the server everytime.
 The user can filter by reimbursement status and the financial manager can filter by employee as well.
+  - The password is hashed in the database.
   - Two types of users: Employee and Financial Manager
     - Employee:
       - Can view their own reimbursement requests and filter by status(pending, approved, and denied).